AndreiGabriel1/AngleLab-Explore/docs/phase2-contract-and-failure-map.md

 # Phase 2 - Contract and Failure Map (SSOT)

 Scope: Phase 2 is a deterministic, rules-only pipeline.
-It receives `ctx + ideas` and returns:
-`refined + ranked + selected + notes`.
+It takes `ctx + ideas` and produces `refined + ranked + selected + notes`.

-It does not validate the Phase 1 Angle enum and it does not change Phase 1 domain meaning.
+Phase 2 does not validate the Angle enum and does not change Phase 1 domain meaning.

 ---

-## 1) Input Contract (from Phase 1)
+## 1) Input contract (from Phase 1)

 ### Owned by Phase 2
 - `ideas: PipelineIdea[]`
-  - shape: `{ id: string; text: string }`
+  - Shape: `{ id: string; text: string }`
-  - a Phase 2-owned adapter converts Phase 1 domain ideas into `PipelineIdea[]`
+  - A Phase 2-owned adapter creates `PipelineIdea[]` from Phase 1 domain ideas.
-  - Phase 2 never mutates Phase 1 objects and never keeps references to them
+  - Phase 2 does not keep references to Phase 1 objects.
+It works on adapted copies.

 ### Provided to Phase 2 (ctx)
 - `ctx.angle: string`
-  - definition: treated as an opaque string hint for ranking
+  - Definition: Phase 2 treats `ctx.angle` as an opaque string hint for ranking.
-  - source of truth: Angle validation belongs to the Phase 1 schema layer
+  - Source of truth: Angle validation belongs to Phase 1 schema.
-  - normal assumption: Phase 2 runs only after Phase 1 success, so `ctx.angle` is usually already validated
+  - Assumption in normal flow: Phase 2 runs after Phase 1 success, so `ctx.angle` is typically validated.
-  - safety rule: Phase 2 must not throw or crash even if `ctx.angle` is unexpected
+  - Rule: Phase 2 must not crash or throw if `ctx.angle` is unexpected.

+Optional (design-only):
+- A note such as `rank:angle_unvalidated` could be emitted if Phase 2 detects an unknown value.
-Optional (not required in this version):
+  - Not required for this version.
-- if we later detect an unrecognized angle value, we may add `rank:angle_unvalidated`

 ### Not owned by Phase 2
-- Angle enum validation (Phase 1 schema owns this)
+- Angle validation (Phase 1 schema owns this)
-- domain semantics (Phase 1 owns meaning and wording of ideas)
+- Domain meaning and semantics (Phase 1 owns this)

 ---

-## 2) Output Contract (always)
+## 2) Output contract (always)

 ### Always returns (no exceptions)
 - `refined: PipelineIdea[]`